cocowy1/Cost-Volume-Aggregation-in-Stereo-Matching-Revisited/README.md

-# Cost Volume Aggregation in Stereo Matching Revisited: A Disparity Classification Perspective (TIP 2024).
+# Cost Volume Aggregation in Stereo Matching Revisited: A Disparity Classification Perspective (DCANet TIP 2024).

 Cost aggregation plays a critical role in existing stereo matching methods.
 In this paper, we revisit cost aggregation in stereo matching from disparity classification and propose a generic yet efficient Disparity Context Aggregation (DCA) module to improve the performance of CNN-based methods.
 Our approach is based on an insight that a coarse disparity